-Gutenberg is a blessing to those WordPress users- who aren’t familiar with padding and margins, want a simple way to add buttons, tables, and other elements like these or intend to apply different styles to individual block, etc.
+Gutenberg is a blessing to those WordPress users- who aren’t familiar with padding and margins, want a simple way to add buttons, tables, and other elements like these, or intend to apply different styles to individual blocks, etc.

 Whereas Elementor gives you full control over designs, formatting, spacing, and others.
 Also, you can use a pre-built template to lessen the workload.
 It’s easy to customize the theme’s default styling and create unique designs in minutes.

 Therefore, it can be said that there is no clear winner in this contest.
 Better try to understand their proficiency in a particular area indeed!